hoang24/ece411-practicum/Design_Review.md

 # PCB Design Review

 # Recommendations and Suggestions:
-* Include vias next to all the ground connections for all your components.
+* Include vias next to all the ground connections for your components.
 * Check the ATMega chip output pins that are connected to your servo to ensure they are PWM capable.
 * Label inputs and outputs on schematic